• Skip to primary navigation

 Recipe by Nikole Berg

 A classic homemade tomato basil soup that's sure to please the entire family.
-This soup is simple to make, so skip the can or take out, and make this good for you soup tonight!
+This soup is simple to make, so skip the trip to the restaurant and make this good for you soup tonight!

 Print Recipe Pin Recipe